theMagicalKarp/python-xml-parsing-benchmark/README.md

 In each parsing library I took into consideration speed and scalability.
-For our purposes I only wrote out one profiler for each library that finds a tag based off it's name and specific attribute value.
+For our purposes I only wrote one profiler for each library that finds an element based off it's name and specific attribute value.
 Future iterations should include more profiling scenarios.

 ## Testing for Speed

-For this I utilized one of pythons built in profilers cProfiler while collecting all of the results in pStat.
+For this I utilized one of pythons built in profilers, cProfiler, while collecting all of the results in pStat.

 http://docs.python.org/2/library/profile.html